Dear Aspiring Neuroscientist,

 However, the beauty of being an individual is that you get to choose, even create, your own goals.
 You do have to conform to the system to some extent, but you should not allow it to dictate your motivations.
 Always remember that you are working towards something much bigger than getting your name published in Nature.

-I may be biased but I believe one of the best ways to see that is to engage with patients.
-I met too many researchers who only see the diseases they study in a dish.
-I know it is not always pleasant and that we patients have a tendency to ask some dumb questions, but every single day 3000 people get diagnosed with Parkinson’s disease, many more get Alzheimer’s and other neurodegenerative disorders.
+I may be biased but I believe one of the best ways to see what you should be striving for is to engage with patients.
+I met too many researchers who only see the diseases they study in under microscope.
+I know it is not always pleasant and that we patients have a tendency to ask some dumb questions, but every single day thousands of people get diagnosed with neurodegenerative disorders.
 The goal should be to rid the world of these diseases.
 Alexander Flemming has been estimated to have saved 80 million lives with his discovery of penicillin.
 Jonas Salk has saved over a hundred million lives with the polio vaccine (that’s more than died in both world wars.)
-Edward Jenner has saved half a billion lives with the smallpox vaccine.
+Edward Jenner has saved half a billion with the smallpox vaccine.
 In comparison, seeing their names in some journal seems pretty insignificant.

 I’m not saying that we shouldn’t, on some level, celebrate and reward people for all the incremental steps made through publishing.
 Just that we should not allow those achievements to supersede what we are really working towards.
 Unfortunately, too many seem to have lost sight of that.